RipleyHyena/Snowfall/README.md

 # Snowfall
 Requiem Lite for those that don't have much time to play.
 Focus is on immersion and roleplaying without tedious micromanagement or silly menuing.
+Accessibility regarding hardware and controller use are considered.

+### Warnings!

+- Those with epilepsy can and should disable Storm Lightning (Minty SSE), as well as True Storms and its compatibility patch.

 ![image](placeholder)